FREQUENTLY ASKED QUESTIONS

 Q. What if I pass one part of the exam and fail another?

-Q. I am nervous about taking a computer-based exam.
+Q. I am nervous about taking the exam.
 What can you tell me about the process?

 A. You will find the process very easy.
 It is simply a point and click of a mouse.
 You will begin with a computer tutorial to help you feel more comfortable.
 It will show you how to move about the exam (you can review your answers).
 You can only move around the current section where you are working.
 For example: once you leave the Basic portion you cannot return.